Diet, Obesity and Gestational Diabetes

 I am a dietitian interested in developing and evaluating dietary and behaviour change interventions for people with obesity-related diseases in primary care.

 Currently, I am a DPhil candidate in Primary Health Care under the supervision of Professor Susan Jebb, Dr Nerys Astbury and Dr Lucy Mackillop.
-My project will explore the feasibility of training midwives to deliver a reduced-carbohydrate intervention to pregnant women with obesity.
+My project will explore the feasibility of delivery in routine practice of a reduced-carbohydrate intervention for pregnant women with obesity.
 The intervention aims to attenuate gestational weight gain, improve glycaemia and reduce the incidence of Gestational Diabetes.
-My research is funded by the Oxford-MRC Doctoral Training Partnership.
+My research is funded by the Oxford-MRC Doctoral Training Partnership and the NIHR Oxford Biomedical Research Centre.

 Prior to my DPhil, I worked as a research assistant in a theory-based behaviour change intervention for diet and lifestyle in cancer survivors, within the Department of Behavioural Science and Health at University College London (Advancing Survival after Cancer Outcomes Trial, ASCOT).